tugcekonuklar/msc-computer-science-notes/research-proposal/Home.md

       you have more questions?
     * Review again and answer and notes does it make sence
     * Look at your questions later next days and try to recall

+## Writing Literature review

+* identify the purpose of a literature review as, amongst other things:
+    * to refine your research question and objectives;
+    * to highlight research possibilities that have either been explicitly identified by other authors or have possibly been overlooked in the past;
+    * to avoid repeating the work of others;
+    * to identify research methods and strategies that may be usefully applied in your own research.
+* There are no specific, infallible rules you can apply to write the perfect literature review.
+    * Saunders et al (2007: 61) identify three common ways for presenting literature reviews:
+        * as a single chapter;
+        * as a series of chapters;
+        * subsumed within the report as various issues are tackled.
+* When writing your literature review remember what it is **NOT**:
+    * It is not a report that lists all the papers and books you have read whether they are relevant or not.
+You must be selective about that to which you refer.
+    * It must not dedicate a page or paragraph to each article in turn merely reporting on their content.
+Haywood and Wragg (1982: 2) refer to this as ‘the furniture sales cat- alogue, in which everything merits a one-paragraph entry no matter how skilfully it has been conducted’ (see Figure 5.6).
+* Example – An artificial neural network approach to rainfall-runoff modelling
+    * Notice how this introduction/literature review begins by justifying the content of the paper with reference to a WMO report.
+    * It continues by showing how the subject area has evolved over the years.
+    * Literature reviews often employ this kind of approach – focusing in on the topic of concern through a chronological discussion of literature in the field.
+    * This approach generally leads to a natural focus on the topic of concern.
+    * The review then moves on to explain a little bit more about the area of study, setting the scene for the reader, before focussing more precisely and discussing some recent developments in research within the field.
+    * The literature review concludes by highlighting current limitations in the field, once again justifying the relevance and importance of the paper by showing how it aims to fill these gaps.
+* Literature review should cover the following four points:
+    * Arrange relevant literature in the field.
+    * Critically evaluate past and current research in the field.
+    * Identify your project within a wider context.
+    * Justify the existence of your project by identifying a gap in the field and showing how your project will fill that gap (particularly important at research degree level).

+# WEEK 3

+# Research design